saoirse-defi/CI-MS4-Farm2Table/README.md

 #### Responsive Front-End Framework

 For this project, I decided to use the Materialize framework which is build on the principles of material design.
-I have previous experience with this framework as I encorporated it into my third milestone project.
+I have previous experience with this framework as I incorporated it into my third milestone project.
 Throughout the course of this project, the lack of thorough documentation & package support for this framework have turned me off using it in future.

 #### Icons